 - Pipiwai Trail– Probably the most famous Maui hike is the Pipiwai Trail located past Hana.
 This hike takes you through bamboo forests and ends up at a 400 foot waterfall.

-- The Kings Trail – This trail is located on the southern part of the island.
+- The Kings Trail – This trail is located on South Maui.
 It takes you along the southern coast across lava fields.
 Its beautiful and there’s an obvious trail the whole way.

-- Waihee Ridge– This was the first hike I ever did on Maui.
+- Waihee Ridge– This was the first hike I ever did on Maui, locate on the backside of the West Maui Mountains.
 The 4 mile round trip trail takes you up the Waihee Ridge and gives you amazing views of the valley isle below.
 Start early to get the best views.

 7. Eat your Way Through Lahaina